-- Evaluation panel members review assigned CSRs and perform an individual review before discussing findings with other members of the panel. - The SOMA Remote Evaluation System (RES) will be used for: - Entering individual evaluation panel member's comments for Criterion C. - Developing draft and final Forms C for each CSR. - A repository for all final Forms for the evaluation (Forms B, C, E, and F). - NASA Solicitation and Proposal Integrated Review and Evaluation System (NSPIRES) will be used for: - Entering individual evaluation panel member's comments for Criterion B. - Developing draft and final Forms B for each CSR. - Only Evaluators that have participated in the Form C Initial Plenary and the Form C Final Plenary may participate in polling on Form C. - Participation is defined as in person or via telecon. - Specialist Evaluators may or may not be polled. - Evaluation and polling on Form B will be restricted to Form B Evaluators, with the exception of Form C Instrument experts if designated by the Lead Discovery Program Scientist as Form B Evaluators. - Only Form B Evaluators that have participated in the Initial Plenary and the Final Plenary may participate in polling on Form B. - Participation is defined as in person or via telecon.
+- Evaluation panel members review assigned CSRs and perform an individual review before discussing findings with other members of the panel. - The SOMA Remote Evaluation System (RES) will be used for: - Entering individual evaluation panel member's comments for Criterion C. - Developing draft and final Forms C for each CSR. - A repository for all final Forms for the evaluation (Forms B, C, D, and E). - Only Evaluators who have participated in the Form C Initial Plenary, the Site Visits, and the Form C Final Plenary may participate in polling on Form C. - Participation is defined as in person or virtually. - Specialist Evaluators are not polled. - Form B form leads may participate in Form C polling.

+- NSPIRES and NASA Google docs will be used for: - Entering individual evaluation panel members' comments for Criterion B. - Developing draft and final Forms B for each CSR. - Evaluation and polling on Form B will be restricted to Form B Evaluators, with the exception of Form C form leads and Form C instrument experts if designated by the Discovery 2019 Program Scientist as Form B Evaluators. - Only Evaluators who have participated in the Form B Initial Plenary, the Site Visits, and the Form B Final Plenary may participate in polling on Form B. - Participation is defined as in person or virtually